abbas-fahm/script-runner/readme.md

 <code>mvn clean package</code>

 # Deploy
-To deploy the script runner, copy the /target/scriptrunner-1.0-SNAPSHOT-jar-with-dependencies.jar to the desired server
+To deploy the script runner, copy the /target/scriptrunner-1.0-SNAPSHOT-jar-with-dependencies.jar to the desired location

 # Run
 To run the script runner, use the following syntax: